 That summer, Kishwar went on vacation for 8 weeks with the kids and left her garden to chance, with me peeking over the back fence to make sure that Saeed was watering and harvesting the bounty as instructed.
 Kishwar’s pumpkins were doing fabulously, with neglect, mine on the other hand, hadn’t even sprouted!

 A Cinderella pumpkin is especially beautiful because it is a flattened oblong, dark orangey-red, with deep striations.
-It pained me to cut those two pumpkins down to display in front of the house in October and November and it took all my strength to put them into hiding during the holidays.
-(I kept mine in the garage and I think Kishwar and I finally tossed them sometime in February.
+It pained me to cut those two pumpkins down to display in front of the house in October and November, and it took all my strength to put them into hiding during the holidays.
+I kept mine in the garage, and I think Kishwar and I finally tossed them sometime in February.

 - 1 teaspoon baking soda

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ½ teaspoon baking powder
+- 1/2 teaspoon baking powder

-- ½ teaspoon ground ginger
+- 1/2 teaspoon ground ginger

-- ¾ teaspoon cinnamon
+- 3/4 teaspoon cinnamon

-- ⅛ teaspoon ground cloves
+- 1/8 teaspoon ground cloves

-- Heavy ¾ cup granulated sugar
+- 3/4 cup sugar

-- ¼ cup packed light brown sugar
+- 1/4 cup light brown sugar packed

 - 1 cup canned pumpkin

-- 2 tablespoons of vegetable oil
+- 2 tablespoons coconut oil

-- 1 large egg
+- 2 large eggs

-- ½ cup dried cranberries
+- 1/2 cup dried cranberries

-- ½ cup chopped walnuts
+- 1/2 cup chopped walnuts

-- Add cranberries and walnuts.
+- Mix in cranberries and walnuts.